Edge-Carolina/ship2/GUIDE.md

 This ship bootstraps a minimal, reliable repo with a FastAPI backend, a React+TS+Vite frontend, and green CI.
 No DB yet—use an in-memory store.

+### Purpose of this guide

+This document is the high-level specification for both tracks.
+It defines what “done” means, the rubric, policies, and shared workflows (e.g., branch protection).
+Use `RAMP_GUIDE.md` for prescriptive step-by-step, and `CORE_GUIDE.md` for a concise checklist and prompts.

 ### Objectives and Deliverables

 - Fresh, public repository with clear scaffolding